Brian Smith (chemist): Leadership roles

 Smith was Master of St Catherine's College (1988–94).
 In 1993, he was appointed vice-chancellor of Cardiff University, a post he held until his retirement in 2001.

 From October 1998, Smith held an administrative role at the Welsh Development Agency, where he assisted in opening up Chinese and Indian commercial markets for Wales.

-He was awarded a knighthood in 1999 in recognition of his efforts in building university links with industry and commerce.
 Smith was international ambassador for Cardiff University and served on the Higher Education Funding Council for Wales.